-The Lawyer Islands are located in Malacca Passage, part of the Canadian Inside Passage between Porcher Island and the Tsimpsean Peninsula and just off the mouth of the Skeena River, about 102 miles (165 km) southeast of Ketchikan and 13 miles (20 km) south of Prince Rupert, British Columbia.
-The name for the island group reputedly comes from local lore about British Royal Navy officers who noted that two rocks near the islands were known as Client Rock and Bribery Rock and decided that an appropriate name for them would be Lawyer Islands.
+Lawyer Islands are located in Malacca Passage, part of the Canadian Inside Passage between Porcher Island to the south and the Tsimpsean Peninsula to the north and just off the mouth of the Skeena River, about 102 miles (165 km) southeast of Ketchikan and 13 miles (20 km) south of Prince Rupert, British Columbia.
+The name for the island group reputedly comes from local lore about British Royal Navy officers who noted that two prominent rocks near the islands were Client Rock and Bribery Rock and decided that an appropriate name for the islands should be Lawyer Islands.
 Malacca Passage was named by Captain Daniel Pender on the Beaver in 1867 for HMS Malacca under the command of Captain Radulphus B. Oldfield that served at the Pacific Station from 1866 to 1868.
 The rocky islands are formed by volcanic and sedimentary rocks of the Alexander terrane that developed during the Triassic period.
 The rocks comprise partially metamorphosed siltstone, mudstone, and shale.